Working with 3D (and 2D) image datasets is at the heart of WEBKNOSSOS.

 Of course, the defaults can all be overwritten and adjusted once a user opens the dataset in the main WEBKNOSSOS interface and makes changes to any of these settings in his viewports.

-For self-hosted WEBKNOSSOS instances, there are two ways to set default View Configuration settings:
+For self-hosted WEBKNOSSOS instances, there are three ways to set default View Configuration settings:

 - in the web UI as described above

 - inside the